Jury deliberations begin in veteran Daniel Penny's trial over using chokehold on Jordan Neely - Local News 8

 Associated Press

 NEW YORK (AP) — Jurors have started deliberating in the trial of a military veteran charged with using a fatal chokehold to subdue a man whose behavior was alarming passengers on a New York subway train.
-The anonymous Manhattan jury began its private discussions Tuesday in the trial surrounding Jordan Neely’s death last year.
-The defendant, Daniel Penny, has pleaded not guilty to manslaughter and criminally negligent homicide charges.
-Prosecutors say the Marine veteran used far too much force for too long when he gripped Neely by the neck for about six minutes.
-The 26-year-old Penny has said he was protecting fellow subway riders.
-He has said he intended only to restrain Neely and hold him for police, not to hurt him.
+The anonymous Manhattan jury began its private discussions on Tuesday in the trial surrounding Jordan Neely’s 2023 death.
+Within 75 minutes, the panel penned a note asking to re-hear the judge’s legal instructions on justification defenses and on the definitions of the manslaughter and criminally negligent homicide charges.
+The defendant, Daniel Penny, has pleaded not guilty and says his actions were justified.
+Prosecutors say the 26-year-old Marine veteran used far too much force for too long when he gripped Neely by the neck for about six minutes.